elpetrou/herring_whole_genome_sequencing/Markdown/Part1.SequencingData_QC.md

 Sequencing data were downloaded from the NW Genomics Center using Globus software.
 The raw data (.tar files) have been saved to three locations:
   1. An external hard drive in my office
-  2. The HauserLab fireproof external hard drive
+  2. The HauserLab fireproof external hard drive: ioSafe_HauserLab/Herring_Eleni/Herring_WholeGenomeSequencing_WA_AK
-  3. The /gscratch/scrubbed/elpetrou directory on Klone
+  3. Klone: /gscratch/scrubbed/elpetrou

 *NB: We should also back up the data on LOLO archive